 Introduction

-EGI-Engage WP4 objective is to further expand the EGI capacities and capabilities with the technical development of existing solution and by the integration of other e-Infrastructures.
+EGI-Engage WP4 objective is to further expand the EGI capacities and capabilities with the technical development of existing solutions and by the integration of other e-Infrastructures.
 On the one hand, the technical development activities of the WP will further evolve the EGI Federated Cloud infrastructure and will introduce an Open Data Access platform.
 On the other hand, the integration activities will ensure support for a broad number of use cases and data commons needs by partnering with e-Infrastructures both located in Europe and worldwide and introducing the support for accelerated computing facilities (General-Purpose Graphical Processing Units or GPGPUs).
 This document reports the activity of these integration activities of WP4 in the last 12 months.

 EGI-Engage identified three target e-Infrastructures and technical solutions for integration: EUDAT, the Canadian Advanced Network for Astronomical Research (CANFAR), and gCube and the D4Science infrastructure (D4Science).